-The Group is exposed to market risk, primarily relating to interest rate, foreign exchange and commodity prices.
+The Group is exposed to market risk, primarily relating to interest rate and foreign exchange.
 The Company does not hedge against market risks as the exposure is not deemed sufficient to enter into forward contracts.
-The Company has not sensitized the figures for fluctuations in interest rates, foreign exchange or commodity prices as the Directors are of the opinion that these fluctuations would not have a significant impact on the consolidated financial statements of the Company at the present time.
+The Company has not sensitized the figures for fluctuations in interest rates and foreign exchange as the Directors are of the opinion that these fluctuations would not have a significant impact on the consolidated financial statements of the Company at the present time.
 The Directors will continue to assess the effect of movements in market risks on the Group's financial operations and initiate suitable risk management measures where necessary.